vsdmars/rmqctl/README.rst

    vhost: "/"

-rmqctl by default loads *rmqctl_config.yaml* under the working directory.
+rmqctl by default loads *rmqctl.conf* under the working directory.

-rmqctl loads *rmqctl_config.yaml* from other location by using --load :
+We can tell rmqctl where to load the *rmqctl.conf* by using '-c' flag :

 ::

- rmqctl --load path_to_rmqctl_config.yaml COMMANDS
+ rmqctl -c path_to_rmqctl.conf COMMANDS

 =========